-The Company's capital structure is comprised of working capital (current assets minus current liabilities) and equity.
-The Company's objectives when managing its capital structure is to, maintain financial flexibility to preserve the Company's access to capital markets and its ability to meet its financial obligations.
+The Company's capital structure is comprised of equity.
+The Company's objectives when managing its capital structure is to maintain financial flexibility to preserve the Company's access to capital markets and its ability to meet its financial obligations.

 The Company's corporate office is responsible for capital management.
 This involves the use of corporate forecasting models, which facilitate analysis of the Company's financial position including cash flow forecasts to determine future capital management requirements.
 In preparing its budgets and corporate forecasting models, the Company considers operating commitments imposed by its subsidiaries and the stability of the global capital markets.
-Capital management is undertaken to safeguard a secure, costeffective supply of funds to ensure the Company's operating and capital expenditure requirements are met.
-The total capital being managed by the Company as of March 31, 2019 and December 31, 2018, is as follows:
+Capital management is undertaken to safeguard a secure, cost-effective supply of funds to ensure the Company's operating and capital expenditure requirements are met.